Top

 During his career, he felt he had to hide his sexuality because of the nature of it being a very masculine heavy industry.
 But in 2017, he wrote an article for Huffpost.com about his experience in the industry to help try and change the sport.

-In this, he said, “There isn’t any one moment that stands out in my mind as the moment I realized I would need to live in the closet if I wanted my motorsport career to go anywhere; it was just a general feeling I got.”
+In this, he said, “There isn’t any one moment that stands out in my mind as the moment I realised I would need to live in the closet if I wanted my motorsport career to go anywhere; it was just a general feeling I got.”

 Nowadays, he is considered as a prominent advocate championing the importance of LGBTQ+ rights within the racing world, despite being retired from the sport.